-International Institute of Biological Medicine was officially created between branch of USSR Academy of Medical Sciences, the Research Institute of Care of Mother and Child, and IIBM, in early December 1991 in Moscow. - On December 28, 1991 USSR collapsed, USSR did not exist anymore, and there was Russian Federation and its government in its place.
-Remaining 15 republics of former USSR became independent entities.
-U.S. President Reagan and the Pope John Paul II convinced President Gorbachov, that USA and the West help restore Russia to prosperity in no time.
+International Institute of Biological Medicine was officially created between branch of USSR Academy of Medical Sciences, the Research Institute of Care of Mother and Child, and IIBM, in early December 1991 in Moscow. - On December 28, 1991 USSR collapsed, e.g. USSR did not exist anymore, and there was new state of Russian Federation and its government in its place.
+Remaining 15 republics of former USSR became independent republics.
+U.S. President Reagan and the Pope John Paul II convinced President Gorbachov, that USA and the West will help restore Russia to prosperity in no time.
 "Just sign at the dotted line"....
 Mr. Gorbachov trusted this two "very honest gentlemen".

-In January 1992 Mr. Yeltsin, a hopeless chronic alcoholic, appeared on the scene as the only candidate for President.
+In January 1992 Mr. Yeltsin, a hopeless chronic alcoholic, that refused any treatment "because he was no drunkard at all" appeared on the scene as the only candidate for President.
 He was elected, un-opposed.
 Six months later food stores in Moscow were empty.
 People were forming lines waiting long hours for delivery of bread.
 Food was found on the black market only, for hard currency.
-Hunger was apparent.
+Hunger was widespread.

-Fortunately, already in USSR, I passed a tough investigation because of earlier my departure from communist Czechoslovakia to U.S., so that I was trusted do organize the fetal cell transplantation project in new Russia.
+Fortunately already in USSR, I passed a tough investigation, because of my earlier departure from communist Czechoslovakia to U.S., so that I was trusted to organize the fetal cell transplantation project in new Russia.
 In April 1992 IIBM announced publicly its existence by press conference in Moscow.
-At that time the construction of our laboratory for preparation of human fetal transplants was already finishing and the futuristic facility for liquid nitrogen freezing was already built by Soviet/Russian cosmic industry, so that in August 1992 we could start with the preparation of fetal cell transplants for patient treatment and fill our liquid nitrogen freezer.
+At that time the construction of our laboratory for preparation of human fetal transplants was already finished and the futuristic facility for liquid nitrogen freezing was built by Soviet/Russian cosmic industry, so that in August 1992 we could start with the preparation of fetal cell transplants for patient treatment and fill our liquid nitrogen freezer.

-In September we announced the launching of FCT treatment of patients in December 1992.
-Decision was made to start with treatment of Down syndrome in children from specialized hospital for chidren with congenital and chromosomal diseases in Moscow, what was done in honor of Prof.Dr.
+In September we announced the launching of human fetal cell transplantation treatment of patients in December 1992.
+Decision was made to start with treatment of Down syndrome children from specialized hospital for children with congenital and chromosomal diseases in Moscow, what was done in honor of Prof.Dr.
 Schmid, the father of such treatment.

 In October Prof.Dr.
 Kulakov received a letter from Stern, largest magazine in Germany, requesting an interview by its Moscow correspondent.
 It was scheduled for the day of inaugural treatment of first Down syndrome patient in early December 1992.
 Everything turned out well on that day, including our interview with Stern.
 But they played a dirty game.
 They dressed up their photographer in the nursing uniform of Russian Institute of Obstetrics, Gynaecology and Perinatology of Russian Academy of Medical Sciences, witch was a mammoth institution, the largest of its kind in the world, and he gained an illegal entry as a nurse.
 All night he took a photographs of patients in very busy obstetrical unit.
 In the morning he left, not recognized as an intruder